8 Job Fair Tips for Employers + Free Checklist

 A job fair is a great opportunity to connect with multiple job seekers at once in a single location and can be a strategic addition to your hiring practices.
 Although each job fair is different, they all enable you to give information on job openings and hiring initiatives to potential candidates, casual job seekers, and HR professionals.

-Download our free job fair checklist to help you get the most from your next job fair participation and review the tips below to make the process as effective and efficient as possible.
+Download our free job fair checklist for employers to help you get the most from your next job fair participation, and review the job fair tips for employers below to make the process as effective and efficient as possible.

 Job fairs are held in a variety of venues—within many industries and specific job categories (like healthcare or accounting)—but most commonly at universities.
 Since you cannot attend all job fairs, your company should decide on a few based on location.
 Employers, as well as job seekers, can locate local job fairs using the following resources:

-As you can see from the above image, career fairs are held both in person and virtually.
-Each requires a bit of a different mindset, but the ultimate goal is to meet potential candidates and find employees to fill your job roles.
+Career fairs are held both in person and virtually.
+Each event requires a bit of a different mindset, but the ultimate goal is to meet potential candidates and find employees to fill your job roles.
+We recommend keeping track of the career fairs you plan to attend using a career fair calendar.

 In-person Career Fair